Churn: a quick guide for subscription businesses

 Maintain ready access to your service on every platform and device, in multiple contexts, e.g. by providing a full-featured mobile app.

-Develop a range of templates, guides, shortcuts and other valuable assistance for your customers.
+Develop a range of templates, guides, shortcuts and other valuable assistance for your customers, such as Zuora’s comprehensive Academy.

 For more information on ways to reduce voluntary churn, check out our guide, From Hello to Hero: SaaS Success Across the Customer Lifecycle.